thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 The last asset package will be used for a bunny NPC.
 This package specifically contains premade sprites of an animated bunny, which will be placed to randomly move about on the main village map to help make the village appear more alive.

 ## Input
-Left Arrow: Move character left
+Left Arrow (or W): Move character left
 Right Arrow: Move character right
 Up Arrow: Move character up
 Down Arrow: Move character down